Doran Regional Park campground, seen from Bodega HeadBay Area camping

 Memorial County Park.
 Tent, RV, and group campsites.

 Mount Madonna County Park.
-Tent, RV, group, and youth group campsites.
+Tent, RV, group, and youth group campsites, plus yurts.

 Portola Redwoods State Park.
 Tent and RV campsites.